A New Chase-type Soft-decision Decoding Algorithm for Reed-Solomon Codes: Testing Order of Flipping Patterns

 {\em \textbf{Algorithm} 2:} A General Framework of Tree-based Chase-type Algorithm \begin{itemize} \item {\bf Preprocessing:} Find the hard-decision vector $\textbf{z}$; calculate the soft weights of $n(q-1)$ atoms; construct the atom chain $\textbf{A}$.
 Suppose that we have a {\em linked list} $\mathcal{F} = \textbf{f}^{(0)} \prec \textbf{f}^{(1)} \prec \textbf{f}^{(2)} \prec \cdots$, which is of size at most $L$ and maintained in order during the iterations. \item {\bf Initialization:} $\mathcal{F} = \textbf{0}$; $\ell = 0$; $\textbf{e}^* = \textbf{z}$. \item {\bf Iterations:} While $\ell < L$, do the following. \begin{enumerate} \item If $\lambda(\textbf{e}^*) \leq B(\textbf{f}^{(\ell)})$, output $\textbf{e}^*$ and exit the algorithm; \item Perform the HDD by taking $\textbf{z} - \textbf{f}^{(\ell)}$ as input; \item In the case when the HDD outputs a hypothesized error pattern $\textbf{e}$ such that $\lambda(\textbf{e}) < \lambda(\textbf{e}^*)$, set $\textbf{e}^* = \textbf{e}$; \item Update the linked list $\mathcal{F}$ by inserting~(if exist) the left-most child and the following right-sibling of $\textbf{f}^{(\ell)}$ and removing $\textbf{f}^{(\ell)}$; \item Increment $\ell$ by one. \end{enumerate} \end{itemize}

 \textbf{Remarks.} \begin{itemize} \item The vector $\textbf{e}^*$ can be initialized by any hypothesized error pattern~(say obtained by the re-encoding approach) other than $\textbf{z}$.
-Or, we may leave $\textbf{e}^*$ uninitialized and set $\lambda(\textbf{e}^*) = +\infty$ initially. \item Note that, in each iteration of Algorithm 2, one flipping pattern is removed from $\mathcal{F}$ and at most two flipping patterns are inserted into $\mathcal{F}$.
+Or, we may leave $\textbf{e}^*$ uninitialized and set $\lambda(\textbf{e}^*) = +\infty$ initially. \item Obviously, the computational complexity of preprocessing step is $O(n(q-1)\log(n(q-1)))$.
+Note that, in each iteration of Algorithm 2, one flipping pattern is removed from $\mathcal{F}$ and at most two flipping patterns are inserted into $\mathcal{F}$.
 Also note that the size of $\mathcal{F}$ can be kept as less than or equal to $L-\ell$ by removing extra tailed flipping patterns.
-Hence maintaining the linked list $\mathcal{F}$ requires computational complexity of order at most $O(L\log L)$.
-If the algorithm exits within $L$ iterations, the founded hypothesized error pattern must be the lightest one.
-During the iterations, Lemma~1 in~\cite{Kaneko94} for $q$-ary RS codes~(see the corrected form in~\cite{tang2012correction}) can also be used to identify the lightest error pattern.
+Hence maintaining the linked list $\mathcal{F}$ requires computational complexity of order at most $O(L\log L)$, which is consistent with~\cite[Theorem 1]{wu2003adaptive}.
+If the algorithm exits within $L$ iterations, the found hypothesized error pattern must be the lightest one. \item The above algorithm is an extension of this process, which is referred to as LB ascending search in~\cite{wu2003adaptive} and that is the optimal searching order in the sense that the HDD approaches rapidly the ML codeword, i.e., the lightest error pattern.
+During the iterations, sufficient conditions in~\cite{taipale1991improvement} or Lemma~1 in~\cite{Kaneko94} for $q$-ary RS codes~(see the corrected form in~\cite{tang2012correction}) can also be used to identify the lightest error pattern.
 The lemma is rephrased as follows. \end{itemize}

 \begin{mythname} If an error pattern $\textbf{e}^*$ satisfies

 where $\mathcal{E}({\textbf e}^*) = \{\textbf{e}: \mathcal{S}(\textbf{e}^*) \cap \mathcal{S}(\textbf{e}) = \emptyset$, $|\mathcal{S}(\textbf{e})| = d_{\min} - W_H(\textbf{e}^*)\}$.
 Then there exists no error pattern which is lighter than $\textbf{e}^*$. \end{mythname}